LAST REVIEWED Dec 10 2019 15 MIN READ

 Think of Elon Musk and the string of companies that he has helped to build up and holds a stake in (Zip2, PayPal, SpaceX, Tesla, SolarCity).
-You may not be exactly like Elon Musk, but if you are part-owner of a few different businesses, or your family owns several businesses, this article will help you identify whether you are or aren’t considered a controlled group and all that that entails.
+You may not be exactly like Elon Musk, but if you are a partial owner of a few different businesses or your family owns several businesses, this article will help you identify whether you are or aren’t considered a 401(k) or IRS controlled group and all that that entails.
 With a controlled group 401(k), a business owner could simplify retirement planning and use a single plan to cover eligible employees across all companies.

 What are the criteria to determine if a company is part of a controlled group?

-There are three scenarios in which companies represent a controlled group.
+There are four scenarios in which companies represent a controlled group.

-If you fall in to any one of these three categories (Parent-subsidiary, Brother-sister, Attributed ownership), you are considered a controlled group.
+If your company belongs in any one of these categories, it is considered a controlled group.

-In the most straightforward scenario, a parent company owns at least 80 percent of a subsidiary company.
+In the most straightforward scenario, a parent company owns at least 80% of a subsidiary company.
 Think of Procter & Gamble (P&G), one of the largest multinational consumer goods corporations in the world.
 P&G holds a large stake in several companies, such as Charmin, Crest, and Dawn.

-As long as a parent company maintains 80 percent of ownership on a subsidiary, the parent company can use a controlled group 401(k) to cover employees from both the parent and subsidiary.
+As long as a parent company maintains 80% of ownership on a subsidiary, the parent company can use a controlled group 401(k) to cover employees from both the parent and subsidiary.

-Identical ownership: Common owners hold at least 50 percent ownership on all companies within the group.
+Identical ownership: Common owners hold at least 50% ownership of all companies within the group.

 |Owner||Ownership in Company #1||Ownership in Company #2||Identical Ownership in #1 & #2|

-Michael and Tanya own at least 50 percent of companies #1 and #2 so they can set up a controlled group 401(k) to cover all employees of both companies.
+Michael and Tanya own at least 50 % of companies #1 and #2, so they can set up a controlled group 401(k) to cover all employees of both companies.

-Common ownership: 5 or fewer owners hold at least 80 percent ownership of companies within the group.
+Common ownership: Five or fewer owners hold at least 80% ownership of companies within the group.

 |Owner||Ownership in Company #1||Ownership in Company #2|